Mister-Meeseeks/goto/README.md

 goto wraps the Go package system in a way that adds the following enhancements:

 * Build multi-package projects in place, at any location, without setting $GOPATH
-* Specify package URLs once in a config file- not every single source file
+* Specify package URLs just once in a config file
-* Import packages from arbitrary locations in the filesystem
+* Import from any location in the filesystem
-* Import from a repo sub-directory just as easily as a repo.
-* Import packages from by just specifying subdirectory
+* Namespace package names based on subdirectory
 * Alias package names

 ## Motivations